peterlidee/dive-in-next-13-tests/blog/5.Nesting/Nesting.md

 ## Conclusion

 Nesting can alter components behavior.
 When you bring a 'dynamic component' into a route, the route - that is all components (also the 'static') - will render dynamically.
 There is one exception/cross over: the `useSearchParams` hook that we will cover in the next chapter.
-TODO

 In regards to nesting client and server components, we discovered that: